HBO’s Harry Potter Trailer Works Because It Understands the Real Magic

 Adaptation is interpretation.
 I do not need these characters preserved like museum pieces for people whose entire personality is “I noticed a difference.”

-Because Snape is one of the most complicated dramatic pivots in the whole saga.
-He is the object of Harry’s suspicion, the vessel for one of the series’ biggest reversals, and the character through whom the story eventually reframes Harry’s father.
+Snape is one of the most complicated dramatic pivots in the whole saga.
+He is the object of Harry’s suspicion.
+He is a red herring.
+He is a wound.
+He is a mystery.
+He is a reversal.
+He is also the character through whom the story eventually reframes James Potter, Lily Potter, Dumbledore, Voldemort, and Harry’s understanding of inheritance.

 You have to think ahead.
-You have to think about what the Marauders material looks like later.
-You have to think about whether the red-herring structure of season one plays differently when the kids keep suspecting the one Black teacher.
+You have to think about the Marauders material.
+You have to think about how season one’s red-herring engine plays when the kids keep suspecting Snape.
 You have to think about optics without becoming hostage to optics.
+You have to think about how the audience reads power, cruelty, bias, shame, and suspicion.

-The good news is that I actually do have faith in this team.
+The good news is that I actually do have faith in this creative team.

 That is all over Harry Potter.